 We all seem to want what we don't have.
 Those with curls want straight hair, and those with straight hair just want pretty curls.
 Sometimes the thought of curling your hair is exhausting.
 You spend all that time, only to have it frizz and fro up like a clown or fall after just an hour or two.
 It can make you want to cry (or scream).
 Check out these tips to help you curl your hair like a professional and keep the look.

 - Choose the Right Size Tool for the Job: The size barrel on your curling iron will make a big difference in the results.
 Smaller diameter curling irons (1" or smaller) create smaller curls.
-Larger curling irons (1.5" or larger) create larger curls and waves.
+Larger curling irons (1.5" or larger) create larger waves.
 The length of your hair in relation to the size of the curling iron will make a big difference in the amount of curl you achieve as well.
 The more times you can wrap your hair around the barrel, the more curl you will achieve.